 And of course the view was magnificent.
 Magic.
 Stunning.
 Many people cry at this point after the anticipation, the huge trek, the training, the preparation, the effort, for some maybe the pain, certainly the beauty and the grandeur.
 You are standing in the most enormous, magnificent landscape.
 You realise how insignificant you are in the scheme of things and how enduring and ancient the place you are privileged to be in, is.
 Astronauts experience this looking at earth from outer space.
 For those of us not aspiring to space travel this will be our astronaut moment.

 Of course, I cried.
-I am a woman and allow myself that.
+I allowed myself that.
 I cried many times on this wonderful life changing trek.
 I can honestly say that with the exception of a few tears on the way up to the top of Kala Pattar which I quickly stopped, telling myself it wasn’t that bad, none of the tears shed were in anger, pain, frustration or desperation.
 They were tears of happiness, tears of triumph, tears of disbelief and the very happy tears of relief of arriving in Lukla, fresh off the plane and being grateful that we had rethought our decision to cancel the trip due to the fear of a landslide or tremors after the earthquake.

 We stayed up the top for quite a while after the photos just taking in the view.
 We were lucky there were only five people up there.
 One, because most people choose to climb to Kala Pattar early in the morning, two because it was very early in the second season after the monsoon and three due to the earthquakes, there were hardly any trekkers.